Daimler doubts deepen as 2013 group targets scrapped

 Premium carmakers, which until recently had sailed unscathed through the crisis plaguing mass market peers, are starting to feel the pinch as the outlook for the austerity-hit European car market worsens and competition heightens in China as the economy slows.

-The German automotive group hastily promised 2 billion euros ($2.6 billion) in cost cuts at its Mercedes premium car division by the end of 2014 after warning late on Wednesday it would miss its operating profit target this year by 1 billion euros, or more than 10 percent.
+The German automotive group hastily promised 2 billion euros (1.6 billion pounds) in cost cuts at its Mercedes premium car division by the end of 2014 after warning late on Wednesday it would miss its operating profit target this year by 1 billion euros, or more than 10 percent.

 Shares slid over 3 percent by 1258 GMT, the biggest underperformer among German blue chip stocks .GDAXI.